The best payment gateways make it simple and easy to take and process credit and debit card payments online.

 Payment gateways allow you to take card payments online or in-store, which means they can offer credit card payment processing online and offline, as well as work with Point of Sale (POS) processing in-store.

-Some payment gateways are simply a way to charge cards, with fees being charged to the merchant ordinarily at anywhere between 1.4%-3.5%.
-However, if you have a merchant account, then processing fees are reduced to around interchange fees, which are typically around 0.10%-20% per transaction.
+Some payment gateways are simply a way to charge cards, with fees being charged to the merchant ordinarily at anywhere between 1.4%-3.5%, with no monthly fees.
+However, if you have a merchant account, then processing fees are reduced to around interchange fees, which are typically around 0.10%-20% per transaction, and come with monthly fees.

 For low volume sales a simple payment gateway will be the most effective option in the short-term, as the monthly fees can eat into income more than processing fees.
 However, once sales volume reaches a critical threshold then it becomes cheaper to pay a monthly fee for merchant processing with interchange fees.